AdaptiveConformal: An R Package for Adaptive Conformal Inference

 3.3.1 Theoretical Guarantees

 DtACI was originally proposed with the choice of the quantile interval constructor.
-DtACI has the following strongly-adaptive regret bound (Bhatnagar et al. 2023): for all \eta > 0 and subperiod lengths m, \begin{aligned} \mathrm{SAReg}(T, m) \leq \widetilde{\mathcal{O}}(D^2 / \eta + \eta m). \end{aligned} If m is fixed a-priori, then choosing \eta = D/\sqrt{m} yields a strongly adaptive regret bound of order \widetilde{\mathcal{O}}(D \sqrt{m}) (for a single choice of m).
+DtACI has the following strongly-adaptive regret bound (): for all η>0\eta > 0 and subperiod lengths mm, SAReg(T,m)O~(D2/η+ηm). \begin{aligned} \mathrm{SAReg}(T, m) \leq \widetilde{\mathcal{O}}(D^2 / \eta + \eta m). \end{aligned} If mm is fixed a-priori, then choosing η=D/m\eta = D/\sqrt{m} yields a strongly adaptive regret bound of order O~(Dm)\widetilde{\mathcal{O}}(D \sqrt{m}) (for a single choice of mm).
 Practically, this result implies that, if we know in advance the time length for which we would like to control the regret, it is possible to choose an optimal tuning parameter value.
 However, we cannot control the regret simultaneously for all possible time lengths.

-To establish a bound on the coverage error, the authors investigated a slightly modified version of DtACI in which \theta_t is chosen randomly from the candidate \theta_{t_k} with weights given by p_{t,k}, instead of taking a weighted average.
+To establish a bound on the coverage error, the authors investigated a slightly modified version of DtACI in which θt\theta_t is chosen randomly from the candidate θtk\theta_{t_k} with weights given by pt,kp_{t,k}, instead of taking a weighted average.
 This is a common trick used in the literature as it facilitates theoretical analysis.
 In practice, the authors comment that this randomized version of DtACI and the deterministic version lead to very similar results.
-The coverage error result also assumes that the hyperparameters can change over time: that is, we have t-specific \eta_{t} and \sigma_t, rather than fixed \eta and \sigma.
-The coverage error then has the following bound (Gibbs and Candès (2022); Theorem 3.2), where \gamma_{\min} and \gamma_{\max} are the smallest and largest learning rates in the grid, respectively: |\mathrm{CovErr}(T)| \leq \frac{1 + 2\gamma_{\max}}{T \gamma_{\min}} + \frac{(1 + 2\gamma_{\max})^2}{\gamma_{\min}} \frac{1}{T}\sum_{t=1}^T \eta_t \exp(\eta_t(1 + 2\gamma_{\max})) + 2 \frac{1+\gamma_{\max}}{\gamma_{\min}} \frac{1}{T} \sum_{t=1}^T \sigma_t.
-Thus, if \eta_t and \sigma_t both converge to zero as t \to \infty, then the coverage error will also converge to zero.
-In addition, under mild distributional assumptions the authors provide a type of short-term coverage error bound for arbitrary time spans, for which we refer to (Gibbs and Candès 2022).
+The coverage error result also assumes that the hyperparameters can change over time: that is, we have tt-specific ηt\eta_{t} and σt\sigma_t, rather than fixed η\eta and σ\sigma.
+The coverage error then has the following bound (Gibbs and Candès (); Theorem 3.2), where γmin\gamma_{\min} and γmax\gamma_{\max} are the smallest and largest learning rates in the grid, respectively: CovErr(T)1+2γmaxTγmin+(1+2γmax)2γmin1Tt=1Tηtexp(ηt(1+2γmax))+21+γmaxγmin1Tt=1Tσt. |\mathrm{CovErr}(T)| \leq \frac{1 + 2\gamma_{\max}}{T \gamma_{\min}} + \frac{(1 + 2\gamma_{\max})^2}{\gamma_{\min}} \frac{1}{T}\sum_{t=1}^T \eta_t \exp(\eta_t(1 + 2\gamma_{\max})) + 2 \frac{1+\gamma_{\max}}{\gamma_{\min}} \frac{1}{T} \sum_{t=1}^T \sigma_t.
+Thus, if ηt\eta_t and σt\sigma_t both converge to zero as tt \to \infty, then the coverage error will also converge to zero.
+In addition, under mild distributional assumptions the authors provide a type of short-term coverage error bound for arbitrary time spans, for which we refer to ().

-We note one additional result established by Gibbs and Candès (2022) (their Theorem 3.1) on a slightly different dynamic regret bound in terms of the pinball loss, as it informs the choice of tuning parameters.
-Let \gamma_{\mathrm{max}} = \max_{1 \leq k \leq K} \gamma_k be the largest learning rate in the grid and assume that \gamma_1 < \gamma_2 < \cdots < \gamma_K with \gamma_{k+1}/\gamma \leq 2 for all 1 \leq k < K. Then, for any interval I = [r, s] \subseteq \llbracket T \rrbracket and any sequence \theta_r^*, \dots, \theta_s^*, under the assumption that \gamma_k \geq \sqrt{1 + 1 / |I|}, \begin{aligned} \frac{1}{|I|} \sum_{t=r}^s \mathbb{E}[L^\alpha(\theta_t, r_t)] - \frac{1}{|I|} \sum_{t=r}^s L^\alpha(\theta_t, \theta_t^*) \leq& \frac{\log(k / \sigma) + 2\sigma|I|}{\eta |I|} + \frac{\eta}{|I|} \sum_{t=r}^s \mathbb{E}[L^\alpha(\theta_t, r_t)^2] \\ &+ 2\sqrt{3}(1 + \gamma_{\mathrm{max}})^2 \max\left\{ \sqrt{\frac{\sum_{t=r+1}^s |\theta_t^* - \theta_{t-1}^*| + 1}{|I|}}, \gamma_1 \right\}, \end{aligned} where the expectation is over the randomness in the randomized version of the algorithm.
-Here the time interval I (with length |I|) is comparable to the time period length m for the strongly adaptive regret.
-The parameter |I|, the time interval of interest for which we would like to control, can be chosen arbitrarily.
-This dynamic regret bound can be converted to a strongly adaptive regret bound by choosing \theta^*_t to be constant.
+We note one additional result established by Gibbs and Candès () (their Theorem 3.1) on a slightly different dynamic regret bound in terms of the pinball loss, as it informs the choice of tuning parameters.
+Let γmax=max1kKγk\gamma_{\mathrm{max}} = \max_{1 \leq k \leq K} \gamma_k be the largest learning rate in the grid and assume that γ1<γ2<<γK\gamma_1 < \gamma_2 < \cdots < \gamma_K with γk+1/γ2\gamma_{k+1}/\gamma \leq 2 for all 1k<K1 \leq k < K. Then, for any interval I=[r,s]TI = [r, s] \subseteq \llbracket T \rrbracket and any sequence θr,,θs\theta_r^*, \dots, \theta_s^*, under the assumption that γk1+1/I\gamma_k \geq \sqrt{1 + 1 / |I|}, 1It=rsE[Lα(θt,rt)]1It=rsLα(θt,θt)log(k/σ)+2σIηI+ηIt=rsE[Lα(θt,rt)2]+23(1+γmax)2max{t=r+1sθtθt1+1I,γ1}, \begin{aligned} \frac{1}{|I|} \sum_{t=r}^s \mathbb{E}[L^\alpha(\theta_t, r_t)] - \frac{1}{|I|} \sum_{t=r}^s L^\alpha(\theta_t, \theta_t^*) \leq& \frac{\log(k / \sigma) + 2\sigma|I|}{\eta |I|} + \frac{\eta}{|I|} \sum_{t=r}^s \mathbb{E}[L^\alpha(\theta_t, r_t)^2] \\ &+ 2\sqrt{3}(1 + \gamma_{\mathrm{max}})^2 \max\left\{ \sqrt{\frac{\sum_{t=r+1}^s |\theta_t^* - \theta_{t-1}^*| + 1}{|I|}}, \gamma_1 \right\}, \end{aligned} where the expectation is over the randomness in the randomized version of the algorithm.
+Here the time interval II (with length I|I|) is comparable to the time period length mm for the strongly adaptive regret.
+The parameter I|I|, the time interval of interest for which we would like to control, can be chosen arbitrarily.
+This dynamic regret bound can be converted to a strongly adaptive regret bound by choosing θt\theta^*_t to be constant.

 3.3.2 Tuning parameters

-The recommended settings for the tuning parameters depend on choosing a time interval length |I| for which we would like to control the pinball loss.
-The choice of |I| can be chosen arbitrarily.
-For the tuning parameter \sigma, the authors suggest the optimal choice (with respect to the dynamic regret) \sigma = 1 / (2 |I|).
-Choosing \eta is more difficult.
-The authors suggest the following choice for \eta, which they show is optimal if there is in fact no distribution shift: \begin{aligned} \eta = \sqrt{\frac{3}{|I|}} \sqrt{\frac{\log(K \cdot |I|) + 2}{(\alpha)^2 (1 - \alpha)^3 + (1-\alpha)^2 \alpha^3 }} \end{aligned}.
-Note that this choice is optimal only for the quantile interval constructor, for which \theta_t is a quantile of previous nonconformity scores.
-As an alternative, the authors point out that \eta can be learned in an online fashion using the update rule \begin{aligned} \eta_t := \sqrt{\frac{\log(|I| K) + 2}{\sum_{s=t-|I|}^{t-1} L^\alpha(\theta_s, r_s)}}. \end{aligned} Both ways of choosing \eta led to very similar results in the original author’s empirical studies.
+The recommended settings for the tuning parameters depend on choosing a time interval length I|I| for which we would like to control the pinball loss.
+The choice of I|I| can be chosen arbitrarily.
+For the tuning parameter σ\sigma, the authors suggest the optimal choice (with respect to the dynamic regret) σ=1/(2I)\sigma = 1 / (2 |I|).
+Choosing η\eta is more difficult.
+The authors suggest the following choice for η\eta, which they show is optimal if there is in fact no distribution shift: η=3Ilog(KI)+2(α)2(1α)3+(1α)2α3. \begin{aligned} \eta = \sqrt{\frac{3}{|I|}} \sqrt{\frac{\log(K \cdot |I|) + 2}{(\alpha)^2 (1 - \alpha)^3 + (1-\alpha)^2 \alpha^3 }} \end{aligned}.
+Note that this choice is optimal only for the quantile interval constructor, for which θt\theta_t is a quantile of previous nonconformity scores.
+As an alternative, the authors point out that η\eta can be learned in an online fashion using the update rule ηt:=log(IK)+2s=tIt1Lα(θs,rs). \begin{aligned} \eta_t := \sqrt{\frac{\log(|I| K) + 2}{\sum_{s=t-|I|}^{t-1} L^\alpha(\theta_s, r_s)}}. \end{aligned} Both ways of choosing η\eta led to very similar results in the original author’s empirical studies.
 In our proposed AdaptiveConformal package, the first approach is used when the quantile interval construction function is chosen, and the latter approach for the linear interval construction function.

-Figure 3 illustrates DtACI with the quantile interval construction function and with the learning rate grid \gamma \in \{ 0.001, 0.002, 0.004, 0.008, 0.016, 0.032, 0.064, 0.128 \}.
-The tuning parameter \eta was set to 0.001, 1, and 100 to show how the algorithm responds to extreme choices of the parameter, and to \eta \approx 3.19 according to the optimal choice recommendation with I = 100 as described in the previous section.
-The results show that, in this simple example, high values of \eta may lead to intervals that are too reactive to the data, as seen in the longer path length.
-The algorithm appears more robust, however, to small choices of \eta.
+illustrates DtACI with the quantile interval construction function and with the learning rate grid γ{0.001,0.002,0.004,0.008,0.016,0.032,0.064,0.128}\gamma \in \{ 0.001, 0.002, 0.004, 0.008, 0.016, 0.032, 0.064, 0.128 \}.
+The tuning parameter η\eta was set to 0.0010.001, 11, and 100100 to show how the algorithm responds to extreme choices of the parameter, and to η3.19\eta \approx 3.19 according to the optimal choice recommendation with I=100I = 100 as described in the previous section.
+The results show that, in this simple example, high values of η\eta may lead to intervals that are too reactive to the data, as seen in the longer path length.
+The algorithm appears more robust, however, to small choices of η\eta.

-Figure 3: Example 80% prediction intervals generated by the DtACI algorithm with starting values \theta_1 = 0.8 and with several values of the tuning parameter \eta.
+Figure 3: Example 80% prediction intervals generated by the DtACI algorithm with starting values θ1=0.8\theta_1 = 0.8 and with several values of the tuning parameter η\eta.
 Blue and red points are observations that fell inside and outside the prediction intervals, respectively.

 3.4 Scale-Free Online Gradient Descent (SF-OGD)

-Scale-Free Online Gradient Descent (SF-OGD; Algorithm 4) is a general algorithm for online learning proposed by Orabona and Pál (2018).
-The algorithm updates \theta_t with a gradient descent step where the learning rate adapts to the scale of the previously observed gradients.
+Scale-Free Online Gradient Descent (SF-OGD; ) is a general algorithm for online learning proposed by Orabona and Pál ().
+The algorithm updates θt\theta_t with a gradient descent step where the learning rate adapts to the scale of the previously observed gradients.
 SF-OGD was first used in the context of ACI as a sub-algorithm for SAOCP (described in the next section).
-However, it was found to have good performance by itself (Bhatnagar et al. 2023) in real-world tasks, so we have made it available in the package as a stand-alone algorithm.
+However, it was found to have good performance by itself () in real-world tasks, so we have made it available in the package as a stand-alone algorithm.

 3.4.1 Theoretical Guarantees

-The SF-OGD algorithm with linear interval constructor has the following regret bound, which is called an anytime regret bound because it holds for all t \in \llbracket T \rrbracket (Bhatnagar et al. 2023).
-For any \gamma > 0, \begin{aligned} \mathrm{Reg}(t) \leq \mathcal{O}(D \sqrt{t}) \text{ for all } t \in \llbracket T \rrbracket. \end{aligned} A bound for the coverage error has also been established (Bhatnagar et al. (2023); Theorem 4.2).
-For any learning rate \gamma = \Theta(D) (where \gamma = D / \sqrt{3} is optimal) and any starting value \theta_1 \in [0, D], then it holds that for any T > 1, \begin{aligned} |\mathrm{CovErr}(T)| \leq \mathcal{O}\left( (1 - \alpha)^{-2} T^{-1/4} \log T \right). \end{aligned}
+The SF-OGD algorithm with linear interval constructor has the following regret bound, which is called an anytime regret bound because it holds for all tTt \in \llbracket T \rrbracket ().
+For any γ>0\gamma > 0, Reg(t)O(Dt) for all tT. \begin{aligned} \mathrm{Reg}(t) \leq \mathcal{O}(D \sqrt{t}) \text{ for all } t \in \llbracket T \rrbracket. \end{aligned} A bound for the coverage error has also been established (Bhatnagar et al. (); Theorem 4.2).
+For any learning rate γ=Θ(D)\gamma = \Theta(D) (where γ=D/3\gamma = D / \sqrt{3} is optimal) and any starting value θ1[0,D]\theta_1 \in [0, D], then it holds that for any T>1T > 1, CovErr(T)O((1α)2T1/4logT). \begin{aligned} |\mathrm{CovErr}(T)| \leq \mathcal{O}\left( (1 - \alpha)^{-2} T^{-1/4} \log T \right). \end{aligned}

 3.4.2 Tuning parameters

-Figure 4: Example 80% prediction intervals generated by the SF-OGD algorithm with different values of the maximum radius tuning parameter D. Blue and red points are observations that fell inside and outside the prediction intervals, respectively.
+Figure 4: Example 80% prediction intervals generated by the SF-OGD algorithm with different values of the maximum radius tuning parameter DD.
+Blue and red points are observations that fell inside and outside the prediction intervals, respectively.

 3.5 Strongly Adaptive Online Conformal Prediction (SAOCP)

-The Strongly Adaptive Online Conformal Prediction (SAOCP; Algorithm 5) algorithm was proposed as an improvement over the extant ACI algorithms in that it features stronger theoretical guarantees.
-SAOCP works similarly to AgACI and DtACI in that it maintains a library of candidate online learning algorithms that generate prediction intervals which are then aggregated using a meta-algorithm (Bhatnagar et al. 2023).
+The Strongly Adaptive Online Conformal Prediction (SAOCP; ) algorithm was proposed as an improvement over the extant ACI algorithms in that it features stronger theoretical guarantees.
+SAOCP works similarly to AgACI and DtACI in that it maintains a library of candidate online learning algorithms that generate prediction intervals which are then aggregated using a meta-algorithm ().
 The candidate algorithm was chosen to be SF-OGD, although any algorithm that features anytime regret guarantees can be chosen.
 As opposed to AgACI and DtACI, in which each candidate has a different learning rate but is always able to contribute to the final prediction intervals, here each candidate has the same learning rate but only has positive weight over a specific interval of time.
 New candidate algorithms are continually being spawned in order that, if the distribution shifts rapidly, the newer candidates will be able to react quickly and receive positive weight.
 Specifically, at each time point, a new expert is instantiated which is active over a finite ``lifetime”.
-Define the lifetime of an expert instantiated at time t as \begin{aligned} L(t) := g \cdot \max_{n \in \mathbb{Z}} \{ 2^n t \equiv 0 \mod 2^n \}, \end{aligned} where g \in \mathbb{Z}^* is a lifetime multiplier parameter.
+Define the lifetime of an expert instantiated at time tt as L(t):=gmaxnZ{2nt0mod 2n}, \begin{aligned} L(t) := g \cdot \max_{n \in \mathbb{Z}} \{ 2^n t \equiv 0 \mod 2^n \}, \end{aligned} where gZg \in \mathbb{Z}^* is a lifetime multiplier parameter.
 The active experts are weighted according to their empirical performance with respect to the pinball loss function.
 The authors show that this construction results in intervals that have strong regret guarantees.
-The form of the lifetime interval function L(t) is due to the use of geometric covering intervals to partition the input time series, and other choices may be possible (Jun et al. 2017).
+The form of the lifetime interval function L(t)L(t) is due to the use of geometric covering intervals to partition the input time series, and other choices may be possible ().

 3.5.1 Theoretical Guarantees

 The theoretical results were established for SAOCP using the linear interval constructor.
-The following bound for the strongly adaptive regret holds for all subperiod lengths m \in \llbracket T \rrbracket (Bhatnagar et al. (2023); Proposition 4.1): \begin{aligned} \mathrm{SAReg}(T, m) \leq 15 D \sqrt{m(\log T + 1)} \leq \tilde{\mathcal{O}}(D \sqrt m). \end{aligned} It should be emphasized that this regret bounds holds simultaneously across all m, as opposed to DtACI, where a similar bound holds only for a single m.
-A bound on the coverage error of SAOCP has also been established as: \begin{aligned} |\mathrm{CovErr}(T)| \leq \mathcal{O}\left(\inf_\beta(T^{1/2 - \beta} + T^{\beta - 1} S_\beta(T))\right). \end{aligned} where S_{\beta}(T) is a technical measure of the smoothness of the cumulative gradients and expert weights for each of the candidate experts (Bhatnagar et al. (2023); Theorem 4.3).
-For some intuition, S_{\beta} can be expected to be small when the weights placed on each algorithm do change quickly, as would be the case under abrupt distributional shifts.
+The following bound for the strongly adaptive regret holds for all subperiod lengths mTm \in \llbracket T \rrbracket (Bhatnagar et al. (); Proposition 4.1): SAReg(T,m)15Dm(logT+1)O~(Dm). \begin{aligned} \mathrm{SAReg}(T, m) \leq 15 D \sqrt{m(\log T + 1)} \leq \tilde{\mathcal{O}}(D \sqrt m). \end{aligned} It should be emphasized that this regret bounds holds simultaneously across all mm, as opposed to DtACI, where a similar bound holds only for a single mm.
+A bound on the coverage error of SAOCP has also been established as: CovErr(T)O(infβ(T1/2β+Tβ1Sβ(T))). \begin{aligned} |\mathrm{CovErr}(T)| \leq \mathcal{O}\left(\inf_\beta(T^{1/2 - \beta} + T^{\beta - 1} S_\beta(T))\right). \end{aligned} where Sβ(T)S_{\beta}(T) is a technical measure of the smoothness of the cumulative gradients and expert weights for each of the candidate experts (Bhatnagar et al. (); Theorem 4.3).
+For some intuition, SβS_{\beta} can be expected to be small when the weights placed on each algorithm do change quickly, as would be the case under abrupt distributional shifts.

 3.5.2 Tuning Parameters

-The primary tuning parameter for SAOCP is the learning rate \gamma of the SF-OGD sub-algorithms, which we saw in the previous section has for optimal choice \gamma = D / \sqrt{3}.
-Values for D that are too low lead to intervals that adapt slowly, and values that are too large lead to jagged intervals.
-In their experiments, the authors select a value for D by picking the maximum residual from a calibration set.
-The second tuning parameter is the lifetime multiplier g which controls the lifetime of each of the experts.
-We follow the original paper in setting g = 8.
-Figure 5 illustrates the SAOCP algorithm for choices of D \in \{0.01, 0.1, 0.25, 0.5 \}.
-Similarly to SF-OGD, the prediction intervals tend to undercover for small D, and achieve near-optimal coverage for larger D at the expense of larger path lengths.
+The primary tuning parameter for SAOCP is the learning rate γ\gamma of the SF-OGD sub-algorithms, which we saw in the previous section has for optimal choice γ=D/3\gamma = D / \sqrt{3}.
+Values for DD that are too low lead to intervals that adapt slowly, and values that are too large lead to jagged intervals.
+In their experiments, the authors select a value for DD by picking the maximum residual from a calibration set.
+The second tuning parameter is the lifetime multiplier gg which controls the lifetime of each of the experts.
+We follow the original paper in setting g=8g = 8. illustrates the SAOCP algorithm for choices of D{0.01,0.1,0.25,0.5}D \in \{0.01, 0.1, 0.25, 0.5 \}.
+Similarly to SF-OGD, the prediction intervals tend to undercover for small DD, and achieve near-optimal coverage for larger DD at the expense of larger path lengths.

-Figure 5: Example 80% prediction intervals generated by the SAOCP algorithm with different values of the maximum radius parameter D. Blue and red points are observations that fell inside and outside the prediction intervals, respectively.
+Figure 5: Example 80% prediction intervals generated by the SAOCP algorithm with different values of the maximum radius parameter DD.
+Blue and red points are observations that fell inside and outside the prediction intervals, respectively.

 4 AdaptiveConformal R package